AnmolHarshana/GLEE_Simulations_Seismology/README.md

 1. Using the model object of devito and setting parameters required.
 2. Using subdomains
 3. Using the demo_model of devito and modifying the parameters according to our requirements

+The 2D models have been extrapolated to 3D.